-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at Section 4 of this report.
-We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources
+We confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at Section 4 of this report.
+We also have no matters to report on your arrangements to secure economy, efficiency and effectiveness in your use of resources.